codebyshennan/tamkeen-data/docs/1-frontend/react/react-deployment.md

         uses: actions/deploy-pages@v2
 ```

-In your GitHub, repo goto pages and then choose source as GitHub actions, not deploy from branch.
-Now you should be able to deploy when you push to this branch, before this will work we need to go through git flow (add commit and push)\
+5. In your GitHub repository, go to `Settings -> Pages` and then choose source as `GitHub Actions`, not deploy from branch.

+6. Now you should be able to deploy when you push to this branch, before this will work we need to go through git flow (add commit and push)
-Then run the command:&#x20;
+Then run the command:

 `git push origin gh-pages`

+*Note: make sure you are working on the gh-pages branch when pushing changes to github for the job to run.*